 Legitimacy is an important feature of contemporary state-building.
-International frameworks, such as the New Deal, emphasise the need to create legitimate politics as part of building stable states and peaceful societies.
-Open questions remain about how to achieve the goal of more legitimate domestic governance.
+International frameworks emphasize the need to create legitimate politics as part of building stable states and peaceful societies.
+But there are open questions about how to achieve the goal of more legitimate domestic governance.
 Which constituencies matter for evaluating a state’s legitimacy?
 Are more democratic states necessarily more legitimate states?
 What is the relationship between inclusion and legitimacy?

 Peace and political transition processes are often intended to resolve serious crises of legitimacy, in which prior assumptions about who has the right to govern, and on what basis, are brought into question.
 In collaboration with Fletcher School of Law and Diplomacy at Tufts University in Boston, IPTI’s qualitative case study dataset was used to investigate the relevance of inclusion for legitimacy in complex multi-stakeholder negotiations within the context of overall peace and political transition processes.
 This research project on inclusion and state legitimacy was part of a larger project on State Legitimacy conducted at the Fletcher School.

 - When it comes to complex multi-stakeholder negotiation processes, legitimacy is the most frequently identified rationale for broadening inclusion by those in power as well as those challenging these powers.
 Inclusion is often initiated with the expectation that it will increase the legitimacy of actors, the overall process, or both.

 - How inclusion is operationalized in the process design of multi-stakeholder negotiations influences whether it will deliver legitimacy, and to whom